-In January of 2018, DJI unveiled another addition to the Mavic series, the DJI Mavic Air — being smarter, lighter and smaller has proven to be a younger brother of sorts to the DJI Mavic Pro.
-While quite similar on paper, the two drones are significantly different in their own ways.
+In January 2018, DJI unveiled another addition to the Mavic series, the DJI Mavic Air — being smarter, lighter and smaller, it has proven to be a younger brother of sorts to the DJI Mavic Pro.
+While quite similar on paper, the two drones are significantly different in their ways.

-In this article, we’re going to compare the DJI Mavic Air and DJI Mavic pro over eight parameters.
+This article will compare the DJI Mavic Air and DJI Mavic Pro over eight parameters.

 With a 3830mAh battery, the heavier Mavic Pro (737 grams vs the Mavic Air’s 430 grams) has a slightly better flight time, clocking about 27 minutes as compared to the Mavic Air’s 21 minutes of flight time, which is supported by a 2375mAh battery.

-The cameras on both the drones are almost entirely identical, the exceptions being the 4K UHD (3840 x 2160) recording capacity of the Mavic Air and the ability to capture video on a higher frame-rate in FHD (120 fps).
+The cameras on both drones are almost entirely identical, the exceptions being the 4K UHD (3840 x 2160) recording capacity of the Mavic Air and the ability to capture video at a higher frame rate in FHD (120 fps).

 The Mavic Air also has a better FOV (Field of View) at 85° while the Mavic Pro only gets about 78.8°.
-Apart from these, every other thing is almost identical between these drones, including the camera gimbal.
+Apart from these, everything is almost identical between these drones, including the camera gimbal.

-The Mavic Air, when folded, is about the size of a smartphone allowing it to slide easily in your pocket.
-With its included folding controller, you can pop it in your backpack and go on an adventure at a moment’s notice.
-The Mavic Pro isn’t that much larger but definitely isn’t as portable as the Mavic Air.
+The Mavic Air, when folded, is about the size of a smartphone allowing it to slide easily into your pocket.
+With its included folding controller, you can pop it in your backpack and adventure immediately.
+The Mavic Pro isn’t much larger but isn’t as portable as the Mavic Air.

-Both the drones offer an identical range of about 6.92 km laterally and a maximum height ceiling of 5000m, under ideal conditions and with a fully charged battery.
+Both drones offer an identical range of about 6.92 km laterally and a maximum height ceiling of 5000m under ideal conditions and with a fully charged battery.

-While the Mavic Air offers 8GB of internal storage (expandable up to 128GB with a microSD card), the Mavic Pro lags behind in this area.
-With the Mavic Pro’s internal storage being dedicated to flight data, for any external data (photos/videos) you’re going to have to pop in a microSD card, which can be as big as 128GB.
+While the Mavic Air offers 8GB of internal storage (expandable up to 128GB with a microSD card), the Mavic Pro lags behind.
+With the Mavic Pro’s internal storage dedicated to flight data, for any external data (photos/videos), you must pop in a microSD card, which can be as big as 128GB.

-The biggest difference, however, comes when you look at the price tag.
-While the Mavic Pro retails at $999 the Mavic Air saves you some money at a retail price of $799, while offering almost the same (if not better) features.
+The most significant difference, however, comes when you look at the price tag.
+While the Mavic Pro retails at $999, the Mavic Air saves you some money at a retail price of $799 while offering almost the same (if not better) features.

-Also, you get the option to buy the Mavic Air in a flashy red and black.
-So if your drone’s look is a concern, DJI has got your back.
+Also, you can buy the Mavic Air in flashy red and black.
+So if your drone’s look is a concern, DJI has your back.